fluiddyn/fluidsim/doc/examples/clusters/gricad_guix/README.md

 ## Setup Guix

-The first thing to do, is to create the file `~/.config/guix/channels.scm` with the following content:
+The first thing to do, is to copy the file `~/dev/fluidsim/doc/examples/clusters/gricad_guix/scm-files/channels.scm` into `~/.config/guix/` or simply create it in `~/.config/guix/` with the following content:

 ```lisp